cwrichardson/flurdymail/README.md

 other requirements.
 We now grab the virus databases early with freshclam (see [ClamAV's blog post](https://blog.clamav.net/2021/03/)  from February 2021).

+Also, we disable ConcurrentDatabaseReload.
+It's on the TODO list to make this configurable, as there's no reason to disable it if you have sufficient memory; however, with the 1GB of RAM on the micro instance and a 2GB swap, you run out of memory when the dstabase is updated, and the server can get into a hung state.
+I haven't experimented with larger swap, but that might also be a solution.

 ### Postgrey